zaoyang/30-days-of-vue/day-15/day-15.md

          >
 </iframe>

-The [Vue documentation](https://vuejs.org/v2/guide/components-edge-cases.html#Inline-Templates) states that inline templates make it harder to understand the template of a component and as a best practice, **should not be used**.
+The [Vue documentation](https://vuejs.org/v2/guide/components-edge-cases.html#Inline-Templates) states that inline templates make it harder to understand the template of a component and as a best practice, **should usually not be used**.

 ### X Templates